Scoliosis Therapy Centers

 4. Scoliosis is not a disease; it is simply a condition that requires treatment.

-I also have learned that now a 3D scanner is used instead of plaster.
+5. Getting fitted for a Wood Cheneau Rigo brace is nowhere near as bad as it used to be.
+In fact, I recently learned that 3D scanners are now used instead of plaster.
 I went to a local Orthotist to see what it was all about.
-It is really a cool process!
+It is really a cool process – one that’s remarkable if you consider the history of scoliosis bracing treatments

 Share This